Shepherding Materials

 It shall be Thy royal throne,

-6. Take my love; my Lord, I pour
+It shall be Thy royal throne. - Take my love; my Lord, I pour

 At Thy feet its treasure-store.